-You can charge batteries overnight or during down times.
-Be sure to bring the suggested travel adapter/converter necessary for your trip destination.
-If you are unsure what additional devices to bring, please reach out to your Client Services Representative or travel agent for more information.
+You can charge batteries overnight or during downtimes and between landings.
+The ship uses 220-volt AC current, with recessed outlets of the round, 2-pronged European type.
+If you bring any electrical devices be sure to bring both an international adaptor and converter.
+Some new devices have dual voltage (110 or 220), so an adapter is sufficient.
+However, older ones will not have this option and therefore a converter will be needed.
 We always recommend bringing spare batteries as they tend to drain faster in the cold.
 If your camera has a viewfinder, we recommend using the viewfinder instead of your camera's screen to capture photos to prolong battery life.